MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

     After you make this change, the error should be resolved.

-1. Save your changes to the `MainWindow.xaml.cs` file.

 ### New feature or functionality explanations

 GitHub Copilot Chat can explain how to add new features or functionality to your project.